| Lee en Español |

 On the coffee table I placed a few things I found around the house.
 The only item bought lately is the ceramic pot and orchid, which came from Casa Holanda.

 Behind the sofa, the fake wall is really a closet under the stairs.
 The white sheers on the glass doors were from eBay.
-They are excellent quality, didn't need any adjustment and I found them at an excellent price.
+They are of excellent quality, didn't need any adjustment and I found them at an excellent price.

 Who do you agree with, my husband or me?
 Choose your answer carefully. 😉